 In addition to seeking international peace, the United Nations also tries to develop better relationships among nations.
-Through related agencies, the U.N. also promotes social progress, higher standards of living and human rights around the world.
+Through related agencies, the U.N. also promotes progress, higher standards of living, and human rights around the world.

 Today, the U.N. is made up of 193 member nations.
 This includes every independent nation in the world except for Vatican City.